JohnAllanE/AASD4011_term_project/readme.md

 ## Other dependencies

 - Node.js for custom Streamlit components
+  - Only needed for development, not running
   - Mac terminal command (with Homebrew):

 ```bash
 brew install node
 npm install -g yarn
 ```